 My favorite part is decorating, so I usually leave the baking to the pros and order from a local bakery or the grocery store.

-I knew we’d have cake and cupcakes and thought it would be fun to have cupcakes for each of the Hogwarts houses.
+I thought it would be fun to have cupcakes for each of the four Hogwarts houses.

 Little tent cards with each of the House emblems are displayed in front of the cupcakes.